davidzeng0/ying/README.md

 # ying
 This is currently a WIP.
-ETA: End of July 2024.
+ETA: End of 2024.

 The fastest and highest quality audio player for Discord.